 COHEN: Organizations already use a lot of integrity testing and personality assessments.
 And I think we’re moving further in that direction as more data about employees becomes available.
 Of the many assessments out there, some are very good, and others less so.
 No assessment measure is perfect.
 And if no assessment is perfect, then there are bound to be mistakes: people who take some kind of personality assessment that says they’re not suited for a job, but in reality they are.
 Or maybe it looks like they’re not the most ethical person, even though they are, but for whatever reason, the test missed that.

 At the same time, if we’re not using some kind of standardized instrument, what are we doing instead?
 And is that better or worse?
 If we don’t use some kind of standardized test, often we use our gut impression.
-I would argue that such impressions are often susceptible to all different sorts of biases.
+I would argue that such impressions are often susceptible to many sorts of biases.
 For example, we tend to like people who are similar to us, and we might assume if they’re similar to us, they must be good people.
-The less standardized the evaluation method, the more that stereotypes and biases will creep in.
+The less standardized the evaluation method, the more it’s likely that stereotypes and biases will creep in.

 Biases and subjectivity can certainly creep into our evaluations of interviewees, even when we do use standardized interview questions and evaluation rubrics.
 However, the potential for problems is mitigated when there is more structure in the interview process, such as when the same assessment method is used for all candidates, rather than idiosyncratic protocols for different candidates.